-AUT\ 130 Engines 3 S.H.
+AUT 130 Engines

 Focuses on basic engine and nomenclature as well as the skills necessary to service and repair current engines.
 One hour of lecture/four hours of lab.
+Co-requisite: AUT 132.

-AUT\ 132 Automotive Specifications
+AUT 132 Automotive Specifications

 Includes the selection, use, and care of specialized shop tools and manuals.
 Describes the many manipulative skills needed in simple mechanical operation.
 The course is directed primarily at the student who desires basic knowledge in automotive technology.
 Four hours of lab.